A Passage into Turkey

 plantations.
 I marvelled at the effort it must take to coax leaves from those

-steep cliffs, towering majestically right above the crashing waves.
+steep cliffs, towering majestically right above the gentle waves.

 As I rode on, I had my sights set on